Counselors AdVenture offers programs, workshops, and seminars on behalf of AAP.

 Without make-up work: Individuals are allowed to miss only one seminar in the three-year series without completing make-up work.
 Participants should realize that missing this experience affects everyone else in the program.
 An individual who has missed a seminar shall make every effort to acquaint himself/herself with not only the content of the missed program but also with every other aspect of what occurred.

 Individuals may miss seminars for such reasons as military deployment, illness, or jury duty.
 In such cases, it is highly recommended that individuals complete make-up work before the next seminar.
-This includes listening to recordings of the seminar presentations, completing homework, completing peer mentorship sessions, and completing mentorship session(s) with a presenter.
-It is the participant's responsibility to arrange to find these resources, and schedule with a presenter appointed by the Faculty Chair.
-A fee is charged for post-seminar consultation with a presenter, to be agreed upon between the participant and the presenter.
+This includes listening to recordings of the seminar presentations, completing homework, completing peer mentorship sessions, and completing mentorship session(s) with a presenter (or, at the presenter's discretion, an Associate).
+It is the participant's responsibility to arrange to find these resources, and schedule with a presenter (or Associate) appointed by the Faculty Chair.
+A fee is charged for post-seminar consultation with a presenter (or Associate), to be agreed upon between the participant and the presenter (or Associate).
 Continuing Education (CE) hours may not be awarded for make-up work.

 Tuition is due in full for missed sessions that are made-up.
 Tuition is utilized, in part, to pay presenters and staff for coordination of assignments and mentorship, utilization of seminar recordings, and administrative costs.